-Prior to joining Atlas in 2012, Michael was a senior associate consultant in the life sciences practice at L.E.K.
+Prior to joining Atlas in 2012, Michael worked at L.E.K.
 Consulting, where he focused on business development and corporate strategy for biopharma clients.
-Prior to that, Michael was a Massachusetts Life Sciences Center Fellow at Eutropics, a Dana Farber Cancer Institute spin out, where he helped develop BH3 domain focused therapeutics and companion diagnostics for multiple myeloma and other malignancies.
-Previously, Michael worked in the Viral Pathogenesis department of Beth Israel Deaconess Medical Center where he led research on cellular HIV vaccines with Harvard Medical School Professor Norman Letvin.
-His research focused on elucidating the role of interleukin-21 in CD8+ T cell memory response to viral antigens.
+Previously, Michael worked in the Viral Pathogenesis department of Beth Israel Deaconess Medical Center where he led research on HIV vaccines with Harvard Medical School Professor Norman Letvin.

 Michael serves as an advisor to several organizations, including as a Scientific Advisory Board member of the Institute for Protein Innovation, a non-profit founded by Tim Springer to innovate new protein-based research tools and therapies to cure intractable diseases.
 Michael is on the Corporate Advisory Committee for National Tay-Sachs and Allied Diseases, a national organization focused on funding research, promoting awareness, and supporting families affected by Tay-Sachs and related genetic diseases.